koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Second, we insert the child variable before the beforeChild variable.

-This is an example that I've implemented the operations as JavaScript.
+This is an example that I've implemented the operations as JavaScript. when implmenting a custom renderer, writing imperative operations is your job.
 -->

 # insertBefore